GhostByDaylight/napoleon/README.md

 understand basic react components.

 This project utilizes 4 aspects of mine combined into 1 browser window.
 I'm using a split screen technique to divide the screen into my 4 aspects, Weather, Local news, New emails, and Soccer news.
-Currently I just have background colors as placeholders but I will soon implement these aspects into their respective regions.
+The weather portion is the current section that I am working on.

+Currently, I am working on making a dropdown menu for each of the possible selectors of the weather API.
+I only have the location aspect working for now but I am in the middle of making a dropdown for Air Quality Data (AQD)

 ## Getting Started with Create React App